Security-Onion-Solutions/securityonion-docs/elastic-agent.rst

     With Elastic Agent you can collect all forms of data from anywhere with a single unified agent per host.
 One thing to install, configure, and scale.

+Each Security Onion node uses the Elastic Agent to transport logs to Elasticsearch.
+You can also deploy the Elastic Agent to your endpoints to transport logs to your Security Onion deployment.

 Deployment
 ----------